mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Situations can arise where a malicious or buggy client sends a Commit that is not accepted by all members of the group, and the DS is not able to detect this and reject the Commit.
-For example, a buggy client might send a encrypted Commit with an invalid set of proposals, or a malicious client might send a malformed Commit of the form described in {{Section 16.12 of RFC9420}}.
+For example, a buggy client might send an encrypted Commit with an invalid set of proposals, or a malicious client might send a malformed Commit of the form described in {{Section 16.12 of RFC9420}}.